rutikeyone/patterns/README.md

-# Примеры использования паттернов
+# Examples of using patterns

-Описания конкретного паттерна находится в Program.cs
+You can find more information in the Program.cs

-Представлены паттерны:
+This repository contains pattern:

-1. Стратегия
+1. Strategy
-2. Шаблонный метод
+2. Template method
-3. Посредник
+3. Mediator
-4. Итератор
+4. Iterator
-5. Наблюдатель
+5. Observer
-6. Посетитель
+6. Visitor
-7. Команда
+7. Command
-8. Состояние
+8. State
-9. Цепочка обязанностей
+9. Chain of responsibilities
-10. Одиночка
+10. Singleton
-11. Абстрактная фабрика
+11. Abstract factory
-12. Фабричный метод
+12. Factory method
-13. Строитель
+13. Builder
-14. Адаптер
+14. Adapter
-15. Фасад
+15. Facade
-16. Декоратор
+16. Decorator
-17. Компоновщик
+17. Composite
-18. Заместитель
+18. Proxy